-The concept of ahimsa has roots in Eastern spirituality and yogic traditions, and has found rich and multi-faceted expressions within different communities since, but it remains relevant to how we live our lives globally today.
+The concept of ahimsa has roots in Eastern spirituality and yogic traditions, and has since found rich and multi-faceted expressions within different communities, but it remains relevant to how we live our lives today.
 We can embody ahimsa by striving to cause the least pain possible, treading lightly on the Earth, choosing a sustainable vegan lifestyle, and respecting the karmic laws of the Universe.
-As a way of life, it infuses everything we do, applying not only to how we treat other humans but all living beings, including animals, the planet and importantly, ourselves.
-Though often simplified to ‘non-harming’ in English, putting ahimsa into practice is also about acting with compassion and kindness whilst defending fairness, equality and justice.
+As a way of life, it infuses everything we do, applying not only to how we treat other humans but all living beings, including animals, the planet and, importantly, ourselves.
+Though often simplified to ‘non-harming’ in English, putting ahimsa into practice is also about acting with compassion and kindness whilst defending fairness, equality, and justice.

 ‘Nature distributed medicine everywhere’